BlockchainCommons/GordianSigner-Android/README.md

 | Name              | Role                | Github                                            | Email                                 | GPG Fingerprint                                    |
 | ----------------- | ------------------- | ------------------------------------------------- | ------------------------------------- | -------------------------------------------------- |
 | Christopher Allen | Principal Architect | [@ChristopherA](https://github.com/ChristopherA) | \<ChristopherA@LifeWithAlacrity.com\> | FDFE 14A5 4ECB 30FC 5D22  74EF F8D3 6C91 3574 05ED |

+GordianSigner-Android was produced as a collaboration between Blockchain Commons and one of our patrons, [Bitmark](https://bitmark.com/): Bitmark wrote the utility based on Blockchain Commons' codebase.
+Blockchain Commons is dedicated to not just creating open infrastructure on our own, but also coordinating the work of other companies in benefiting the Commons.
+Thanks to Bitmark for being the first company to work directly with us in this manner.

 ## Responsible Disclosure